 The verification statement is required to apply to take the RDN exam.
-Each successful graduate will receive an electronic copy of their verification statement.
-A paper copy will additionally be provided upon request.
+Each successful graduate will receive an electronic and paper copy of their verification statement.
 Verification statements will be filed indefinitely under the custodianship of the Program Director.

 Time Allotted to Complete the Program